casper-network/docs/source/docs/casper/dapp-dev-guide/building-dapps/monitoring-events.md

 The URL to consume the Deploy-related events is `http://<HOST>:9999/events/deploys`.

 The event stream server of the node emits this event when a Deploy has been received by the node.
 At this point, it needs to pass a set of validity checks.
-It is handled in the [Deploy gossiped](/design/execution-semantics/#deploy-gossiped) step in the Deploy lifecycle.
+Refer to the [Deploy gossiped](/design/execution-semantics/#deploy-gossiped) step in the Deploy lifecycle to learn more about this event.

 The following example contains the JSON representation of the `DeployAccepted` event structure.